theodelrieu/playground/docs/index.md

 Some famous codecs: `base64`, `FLAC`, `zip`.

-## Why should I use Mgs?
+## Why should I use `mgs`?

-Mgs defines a common interface for all codecs, that is both generic and customizable.
+`mgs` defines a common interface for all codecs, that is both generic and customizable.

 ```cpp
 #include <mgs/base64.hpp>